Download Guidelines (PDF)

 Nouns that denote a unit take singular verbs and pronouns: class, committee, crowd, faculty, family, group, herd, jury, orchestra and team.
 For example: The committee is meeting to set its agenda.
 The faculty at SMU is one of the best in the nation.
 The jury has reached its verdict.
 A herd of cattle was taken to market.
 Central University Libraries seeks funds to expand its collection.
 Although Mustang Mondays is a collective noun, it should take a plural verb.
 At SMU, Mustang Mondays attract many high school students.

 Dedman College of Humanities and Sciences is the heart of SMU.
 Various departments are housed in the College.

 colons and commas

-See the punctuation entry in The AP Stylebook.
+See the punctuation entry in

 Do not abbreviate except in special publications or when the company name is abbreviated in its own title: Texas Instruments Inc., Trammell Crow Company, IBM Corporation.
 Do not punctuate with a comma before Inc. SMU board member Milledge A. Hart, III, is chairman of Hart Group Inc.

 Complement is a noun and a verb denoting completeness or the process of supplementing something: The ship has a complement of 444 sailors and 44 ofﬁcers, or The tie complements the suit.

 Compliment is a noun or verb that denotes praise or the expression of courtesy: The captain complimented the sailors on their ﬁne work, or She was ﬂattered by the compliments on her new outﬁt.

 The husband and wife have complementary careers, but They received complimentary tickets to the baseball game.